 Samuel Allsopp had married Frances Fowler in 1804 and, following his death in 1838, the brewing business passed to their surviving sons Charles and Henry.
 The former is recorded in the 1841 census living in Burton--on-Trent's Horninglow Street.
 He later married Emma Drewry but died at a relatively young age in 1844.
 His brother Henry went on to become a leading public figure, both in business and politics.
 He was elected Member of Parliament for East Worcestershire and created 1st Baron Allsopp in May 1880.
 A new title of Baron Hindlip of Hindlip was created for him six years later.

 Henry Allsopp oversaw the construction of a new brewery and offices in 1859-60 which were located close to the railway station.
 Throughout the 19th century Allsopp's brewing business was second only to Bass in size.
 The new brewery site alone stretched between Station Street and Horninglow Street.
 They retained the original brewery in High Street, built a large maltings at Shobnall and numerous premises elsewhere in the town.

 In 1880 [though some think it was 1882] the business passed to Samuel Charles Allsopp.
-Pictured above in a caricature that appeared in Vanity Fair, he was elected Member of Parliament for Staffordshire East between 1873 and 1880.
+Pictured below is a caricature of him that appeared in Vanity Fair.
+He was elected Member of Parliament for Staffordshire East between 1873 and 1880.
 He was appointed Deputy Lieutenant of Staffordshire in 1876.
 He was later elected MP for Taunton but gave up his seat on succeeding his father as second Baron Hindlip.
-His brother George Higginson Allsopp, twice Mayor of Burton-on-Trent, is also pictured above.
+His brother George Higginson Allsopp, twice Mayor of Burton-on-Trent, is also pictured below.